agentbasedsimulations/qlearning-netlogo-extension/README.md

 3. update the Q-table.
 4. check whether the new state is a final state, and if so, resets the agent/environment.

-To help you in debugging your simulation, you can execute the learning primitive in a little different way: `(qlearningextension:learning true)`.
+To help you in debugging your simulation, you can execute the learning primitive `qlearningextension:learning true`.
 Calling the primitive this way will make the extension print in the NetLogo console the following values: the old state and action, the old Q-list (the Q-table values of the old state), the new state, the observed reward, the expected reward of the new state and the new Q-list.
 Finally, if the action selection method uses epsilon, it will be printed with the other information.

+If you don't want to print the Q-Table on every learning step, just change the primitive's value to `qlearningextension:learning false`.

 Another way to debugging your simulations calling the `qlearningextension:get-qtable` primitive, this will return a string with the current Q-table.